GrygrFlzr/externalized-svelte/README.md

 ## What is this?

 Example of using Svelte 5 over a CDN.
-An updated version of TodoMVC's Svelte example is used.
+A To-Do list Svelte example is used.